varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 ### Defining Business Keys

-Defining Business Keys to use for Data Vault modelling is a Business Analysis phase in the implementation. finding the correct Business Key definition relies on business process and source system knowledge as well as source system data profiling.
+Defining Business Keys to use for Data Vault modeling is a Business Analysis phase in the implementation. finding the correct Business Key definition relies on business process and source system knowledge as well as source system data profiling.
 For true cross-system key matching in Data Vault, extensive analysis across all candidate sources is normally needed.
 Defining the actual Business Key is a more straightforward exercise.
 For a given source table there can be only one main Business Key column.
 For scenarios with multiple source keys, these columns are concatenated with a separator character to build a single Business Key.
 This maps to the Business Key column in the Data Vault Hub tables and allows the Data Vault model to adhere to the pattern.

 BimlFlex provides an expression to concatenate and separate columns into the Business Key using the `FlexToBk(@@rs, Column1, Column2, Column3)` function.
 This can be applied in SSIS for SSIS load patterns and in SQL for SQL patterns.
 The trial uses the SSIS pattern and will implement the expression in a derived column in the generated SSIS packages.